Mango0x45/thomasvoss.com/src/en/etc/eszett/index.md

 (‘ẞ’) in 2017.
 While the current rules say that both ‘ẞ’ and “SS” are allowed as an uppercase form for ‘ß’, the new ‘ẞ’ character is strongly recommended (although adoption is of course, very slow).
-This means that while we can still uppercase “Straße” to “STRASSE”, we can now also uppercase it to “STAẞE”!
+This means that while we can still uppercase “Straße” to “STRASSE”, we can now also uppercase it to “STRAẞE”!

 ## My Surname